-This is the most powerful X68000 development tool in existence today.
-It is a fork of version 2.05 of PI's abandoned XM6 emulator.
-The changes are mostly user-interface related, and the focus is on development and debugging features rather than accuracy of emulation; however, it has enough general-interest improvements that I'm confident in recommending it over XM6 version 2.06 (the final official version).
+This is a fork of version 2.05 of PI's abandoned XM6 emulator.
+The changes are mostly user-interface related, and the focus is on development and debugging features rather than accuracy of emulation; however, it does has some general-interest improvements as well.

 (*) Yes, I know XM6 has a key remapper, but that's not sufficient when the shifted characters are different.

-You can send comments, requests, flames, threats, etc. to the email address found on the M.I.J.E.T.
+You can send disk dumps (especially KF/SCP), comments, requests, flames, threats, etc. to the email address found on the M.I.J.E.T.
 Home Page.

 This is an example of using the new Full Screen Rescale option to achieve a "better" aspect ratio under certain conditions.